ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 - Reviewing relevant PRs.
 - Meeting with contributors, or involved parties.
 - Planning any follow ups after the final contribution and handover has been made.

+### Tracking

+The shepherd should raise an issue internally to track the overall process and give it a label of "contribution".